Quick Summary

 Jack Dorsey, co-founder of Twitter, is known for his transparent and collaborative leadership style.
 He encourages open discussions, values team input, and empowers employees to take ownership of their work.

 Laissez-faire leadership is a hands-off approach where leaders provide resources, tools, and guidance but allow team members to work independently.
-Employees have the freedom to plan, organize, make decisions, and solve problems without constant supervision.
+Employees are free to plan, organize, make decisions, and solve problems without constant supervision.

-John F. Kennedy practised laissez-faire leadership by trusting his advisors and cabinet members to manage their departments with minimal interference, relying on their expertise and decision-making abilities.
+John F. Kennedy practiced laissez-faire leadership by trusting his advisors and cabinet members to manage their departments with minimal interference, relying on their expertise and decision-making abilities.

 Autocratic leadership is the opposite of democratic leadership.
 In this approach, the leader makes all decisions without seeking input from the team.
 The leader holds complete authority, and employees are expected to follow orders without discussion.